python/cpython/Doc/howto/typing.rst

    result = collect(Bucket())  # Passes type check

-Moreover, by subclassing a special class :class:`Protocol`, a user can define new custom protocols to fully enjoy structural subtyping (see examples below).
+Moreover, by subclassing a special class :class:`Protocol`, a user can define new custom protocols to fully enjoy structural subtyping.